Ricky Martin: Philanthropy

 In 2004, Martin launched the Ricky Martin Foundation, a non-profit, non-governmental organization that focuses on human trafficking.
 In January 2005, following the 2004 Indian Ocean earthquake and tsunami, Martin visited Thailand to assess the needs of the minor survivors who were "extremely vulnerable to traffickers".
 Later that year, the Ricky Martin Foundation signed an alliance in partnership with Habitat for Humanity to construct 224 homes for the tsunami-affected families.
 The project was completed in December 2006.
 In March 2006, the foundation collaborated with the International Organization for Migration in the Llama y Vive campaign, which focuses on facilitating "the prevention of human trafficking and the protection of young people, victims of child trafficking and prosecution of traffickers".
 In 2012, the foundation participated in the making of the Child Protection Model Law on the International Centre for Missing & Exploited Children.

+In July 2005, Martin visited Jordan as a UNICEF Goodwill Ambassador and served as a guest of honour at the 25th Arab Children's Congress in Amman, held under the patronage of Queen Noor of Jordan.
+The congress brought together young participants from Arab countries, Asia and Europe to promote dialogue and cultural understanding.
+Tunisian singer Latifa also attended the event as a guest of honour alongside Martin.
+During his visit, Martin met with youth delegates and participated in activities supporting children's rights and cross-cultural exchange, in addition to visiting child-protection initiatives in Jordan such as the (Dar al-Aman child safety centre), run by the Jordan River Foundation founded by Queen Rania of Jordan.